Directional-Shift Dirichlet ARMA Models for Compositional Time Series with Structural Break Intervention

 \section{Abstract}

 Compositional time series, vectors of proportions summing to unity observed over time, frequently exhibit structural breaks due to external shocks, policy changes, or market disruptions.
-Standard methods either ignore such breaks or handle them through ad-hoc dummy variables that cannot extrapolate beyond the estimation sample.
+Standard methods either ignore such breaks or handle them through period-specific fixed effects that cannot extrapolate beyond the estimation sample, or through step-function dummies that extrapolate but impose instantaneous adjustment.
 We develop a Bayesian Dirichlet ARMA model augmented with a directional-shift intervention mechanism that captures structural breaks through three interpretable parameters: a unit direction vector specifying which components gain or lose share, an amplitude controlling the magnitude of redistribution, and a logistic gate governing the timing and speed of transition.
 The model preserves compositional constraints by construction, maintains innovation-form DARMA dynamics for short-run dependence, and produces coherent probabilistic forecasts during and after structural breaks.
-We establish that the directional shift corresponds to geodesic motion on the simplex and is invariant to the choice of ILR basis.
-A comprehensive simulation study with 400 fits across 8 scenarios demonstrates that when the shift direction is correctly identified (77.5\% of cases), amplitude and timing parameters are recovered with near-zero bias, and credible intervals for the mean composition achieve nominal 80\% coverage; we address the sign identification challenge through a hemisphere constraint.
+We establish that the directional-shift intervention trajectory corresponds to geodesic motion on the simplex and is invariant to the choice of ILR basis.
+A comprehensive simulation study with 400 fits across 8 scenarios demonstrates that when the shift direction is correctly identified (77.5\% of cases), amplitude is recovered with near-zero bias, timing shows small overall bias with modest $\kappa$-dependent variation, and credible intervals for the mean composition achieve nominal 80\% coverage; we address the sign identification challenge through a hemisphere constraint.